 “During the past 12 months, did you ever feel so sad or hopeless almost every day for two weeks or more in a row that you stopped doing some usual activities?”

-Students from California, Oregon, Washington, and Minnesota were not included in the survey in any year.
-Additionally, students from Colorado, Iowa, Indiana, and Pennsylvania were not included in the 2013 survey.
+Students from Oregon, Washington, and Minnesota were not included in the survey in any year.
+Additionally, students from Colorado, Iowa, Georgia, Kansas, Louisiana, Ohio, Texas, Utah, and Wisconsin were not included in the 2015 survey.

 Raw Data Source